Tasburgh: Early 20th century

 The local organisation for controlling the affairs of the village had devolved from the courts of the lords of the manors to the church during and after Tudor times.
-Now the Local Government Act of 1894 had passed the responsibility on to elected parish councils.
+Now the Local Government Act 1894 had passed the responsibility on to elected parish councils.
 The first recorded meeting of Tasburgh parish council was on 18 April 1900.
 The council was required to meet at least once a year within seven days of 25 March and not before 6 pm.
 The first council comprised William Briggs, William Duffield, Arthur Fuller, Samuel Rump, John and Robert Dix, with P. Berney Ficklin as chairman and Daniel Burgess as clerk.
 Meetings were held in the school room on a rather irregular basis.
-The cost of heating the room was two shillings, and Mrs Goose was employed to clean up afterwards for one shilling.
-One can only suppose that they were inveterate pipe and cigar smokers!

 Taking over duties from a church which still retained a strong influence in the village was difficult, and many of the early meetings dealt solely with appointments to committees or as trustees to the various village charities.
-Local government was much more at parish level, and there were officers to appoint, such as the overseer and assistant overseer, whose duties included the collection of the parish rates.
 In 1914 Ernest Wright was appointed parish constable and later had an assistant in John Harrison.

-Until after the First World War the railway was, for most people, the only link with the outside world, provided they could afford the fare.
-Motor cars were unreliable and far too expensive for all but the privileged few, while horse-drawn transport and cycles were only suitable for local journeys.

-Something of the heavy casualties of the First World War is told by the War Memorial in the churchyard, which records the names of twelve Tasburgh men, who died at a time when the villagers fit for active service probably did not exceed forty-five.
+Something of the heavy casualties of the First World War is told by the War Memorial in the churchyard, which records the names of twelve Tasburgh men.
 The Depwade Deanery Magazine of March 1919 tells of the passing of a wartime Tasburgh sailor, "...
 A hero of Zeebrugge.
 With deep regret we record the death of Charles T. Lyon of this parish.
 After twenty-one years service in the Royal Naval Reserve he rejoined in August 1914 and was commissioned to HM Trawler Aurora, being made Commodore of Group Seven in November.
 In the Zeebrugge Raid he showed the greatest gallantry ... after three years service in the war this hero was invalided out".
 The article goes on to say that Charles Lyon had been given a gold watch and chain for diving into the sea to rescue men during a storm in 1882 and that in 1916 he saved the lives of twenty-seven men from torpedoed fishing smacks.